Triztian/triztian-site-gen/content/projects/coom.md

 merging companies, thus I would be really familiar with the domain knowledge of the inherited application.

-## What problems got solved.
+### What problems got solved.

-There were a lot of problms that were resolved, the most important ones were:
+The most significant were:

- * Employees customer service workflow was greatly simplified because now they had access to the data in ONE application instead of requiring to log onto two different applications.
+ * Employees (customer service) workflow was greatly simplified because now they had access to the data in ONE application instead of requiring to log onto two different applications.

  * Data was centralized and it no longer had to be updated in two different places.